• Skip to primary navigation

 For thicker donuts than your standard size, use a 6-cavity donut pan and fill it until all batter is used up and equally divided (fill the 6 cavities to the top with dough almost bulging).
 Baking will take 20 to 25 minutes with a 6-cavity donut pan.

-Storage: Best to enjoy these fresh from the oven or store them in an airtight container for a few days at room temperature.
+Storage: Enjoy these fresh from the oven or store them in an airtight container for a few days at room temperature.
 You can quickly warm them up for a few seconds in the microwave before eating.

 Add your own private notes